ctrlallorg/CTRLall/src/word/getting-started-word.md

 <h1>Getting started with Microsoft Word</h1>

 <section class="section-light">
 <p>Microsoft Word is <span class="glossary-hover" data-term="word-processing">word processing</span> <span class="glossary-hover" data-term="application">application</span> primarily considered the office standard for word processing globally.
-It typically comes as part of the <span class="glossary-hover" data-term="microsoft-office">Microsoft Office</span> suite, a package of several Microsoft applications, such as Outlook for emails and Excel for spreadsheets.
+It comes as part of the <span class="glossary-hover" data-term="microsoft-office">Microsoft Office</span> suite, a package of several Microsoft applications, such as Outlook for emails and Excel for spreadsheets.

 If you're new to Microsoft Word ('Word' for short), then chances are you're new to a lot of things in Windows.
 This article is for starting off with the absolute basics; in this article we'll explore:</p>